What Does it Take to Be a Computer and Information Systems Manager?

 - Assign and review the work of systems analysts, programmers, and other computer-related workers.

-What Every Computer & Information Systems Manager Should Know
+Things a Computer & Information Systems Manager Should Know How to Do

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.